Special Info for these Crazy Times:

-Masks – Face coverings are required for all Guests (ages 2 and up) at all times, except when dining or swimming.
-You may remove your mask while actively eating or drinking, but you should be stationary and maintain appropriate physical distancing.
+Masks – Face coverings are required for all Guests (ages 2 and up) at all times, except when actively dining or in pool areas.
+You may also remove your mask while actively eating or drinking, but you must be stationary and maintain appropriate physical distancing.
 You are no longer allowed to walk and eat or drink without a mask as you could in the first weeks of this.

 Masks (whether disposable or reusable) must: